storj/docs/code/Style.md

 ## Dates and UTC

 Remember that Go stores time zone as part of `time.Time`.
-This means that date/times that are functionally equal may not be `==`.
+This means that date/times that are functionally equal may not compare as equal (`==`).
 When storing a date/time to a database, make sure you use `timestamp with time zone`.
 It takes up the same amount of room as a `timestamp` but automatically ensures the time is saved in UTC.
-Finally, be aware that date/times stored in a database may lose/alter their time zone information.
+This means that date/times stored in Postgres or CockroachDB lose/alter their time zone information.
 This is particularly important when using `time.Time` in a way where binary equality matters, such as they key in a `map[time.Time]`.
-In that case, always convert the date/time to UTC in your Go code first.
+This is one case where using UTC in Go make sense.
+When writing tests, prefer `.True(t, date1.Equal(date2))` over `.Equals(t, date1.UTC(), date2.UTC())`.

+Another case where UTC may be appropriate in Go is within a Storage Node SQLite database calls.
+SQLite does not have a native timestamps datatype of sufficient precision.
+Date time comparisons in SQLite may be handled as string comparisons and UTC should be ensured in Go.

+The final use case for UTC is when creating a new date/time based on an existing date/time.
+What is Monday in one time zone maybe be Tuesday in another, February may be March, or 1999 may be 2000.
+To ensure consistent rounding or batching of dates, it makes sense to perform these operations in UTC.
+Unless the requirements forbid it, please take this approach and be careful to express this approach in any user interface elements.

 https://wiki.postgresql.org/wiki/Don't_Do_This#Don.27t_use_timestamp_.28without_time_zone.29